omsi96/omsi96/README.md

 - 🍎 I was the CTO and CEO of [Canteeny](https://canteeny.com)
 - 💬 Ask me about Swift, iOS, teaching, leading teams, and automating operational work.
 Also anything related to computer media skills (i.e. photohshopping / Montaging...)
 - 🎶 I'm interested in everything related to art.
 If you meet me in person for more than 15 minutes, you will see me singing.
-- 📫 How to reach me: I talk about general things and prorgamming on twitter.com/omsi96, I sing on instagram.com/omsi96.
+- 📫 How to reach me: I talk about general things and programming on twitter.com/omsi96, I sing on instagram.com/omsi96.
-- 📧 Email: work: omar@barmej.com, personal: omsi96@gmail.com

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=omsi96&layout=compact)](https://github.com/anuraghazra/github-readme-stats)